-1. That a local state of disaster for public health emergency is in effect for Hunt County, Texas, pursuant to section 418.108 (a) of the Texas Government Code, and to the extent

-- applicable under current State law the Hunt County Emergency Management Plan has been activated and is in effect. - 2.
-Effective at 12:00 midnight on September 8, and continuing until 11:59 p.m. on September22, 2020: - a.
+- 1. That a local state of disaster for public health emergency is in effect for Hunt County, Texas, pursuant to section 418.108 (a) of the Texas Government Code, and to the extent applicable under current State law the Hunt County Emergency Management Plan has been activated and is in effect. - 2.
+Effective at 12:00 midnight on September 22, and continuing until 11:59 p.m. on October 13, 2020: - a.
 Hunt County will follow the Governor's Executive Orders and state guidance in effect during this period; - b.
 Hunt County adopts the current CDC guidelines on return-to-work policies, and will follow the CDC's future guidelines as they are released, except as amended or altered by any enforceable order of the Health Authority; and - c.
 The Office of the Hunt County Judge and the Commissioners Court instruct all County employees to remain at home if sick.
-County offices will keep normal hours starting on September 9, 2020, and the public will have access to the Courthouse by appointment only.
-The County will follow the Order issued by Administrative District Judge Kelli Aiken regarding all County-owned or County-controlled buildings with Court facilities.
+County offices will continue to keep normal business hours, and the public will have access to the Courthouse by appointment only until October 5, 2020.
+Starting on October 5, the public will be allowed to enter the Courthouse without an appointment.
+Any member of the public who enters a County building will follow the Order issued by Administrative District Judge Kelli Aiken regarding all County-owned or County-controlled buildings with Court facilities.
+The County will also follow the terms of the Order as written.
 Judge Aiken's Order is attached as Exhibit "A." - 3.
-This Order shall be effective from 12:00 midnight on September 8, and continue until 11:59 p.m. on September 22, 2020, or until it is either rescinded, superseded, or amended pursuant to applicable law. - 4.
+This Order shall be effective from 12:00 midnight on September 22, and continue until 11:59 p.m. on October 13, 2020, or until it is either rescinded, superseded, or amended pursuant to applicable law. - 4.
 The County must promptly provide copies of this Order by posting on the Hunt County website. - 5.
 To the extent that any subsection, sentence, clause, phrase or word of this Order conflicts with an Executive Order issued by the Governor of Texas, the Executive Order controls.
 If any subsection, sentence, clause, phrase, or word of this Order or any application of it to any person, structure, gathering, or circumstance is held to be in conflict with an Executive Order issued by the Texas Governor, or held to be invalid or unconstitutional by a decision of a court of competent jurisdiction, then such conflict or decision will not affect the validity of the remaining portions or applications of this Order. - 6.
-Pursuant to section 418.
-108(c) of the Government Code, this declaration of a local state of disaster for public health emergency shall be given prompt and general publicity and shall be filed promptly with the County Clerk. - 7.
+Pursuant to section 418. l08(c) of the Government Code, this declaration of a local state of disaster for public health emergency shall be given prompt and general publicity and shall be filed promptly with the County Clerk. - 7.
 This Resolution shall be in full force upon its passage and approval.